popeindustries/lit/packages/lit-html/README.md

 }
 ```

-This simple mechanism also enables additional forms of deferral, and the `lazy-hydration-mixin` includes two additional types:
+This simple mechanism also enables additional forms of deferral, and the `lazy-hydration-mixin` includes two additional strategies:

 #### `hydrate:idle`